-Pride Festival ‘temporarily postponed’ due to weather; may reopen this afternoon | Gephardt Daily
+Pride Festival reopens after ‘temporarily postponed’ by rain | Gephardt Daily

-SALT LAKE CITY, Utah, June 3, 2023 (Gephardt Daily) — Due to bad weather and a National Weather Service thunderstorm warning, the Pride Festival in Salt Lake City has closed temporarily.
+SALT LAKE CITY, Utah, June 3, 2023 (Gephardt Daily) — The Salt Lake City Pride Festival has reopened after a two hour delay due to rain and high winds.

-“Due to the potential of severe weather approaching, the opening of the Pride Festival in downtown is being temporarily postponed,” says a 12:55 p.m. tweet issued by the SLCPD.
+“Great news!
+The storm has passed,” says a Salt Lake City Police tweet, issued nearly two hours after an earlier tweet announcing the festival was postponed.

-“This is a decision made by the event organizers.
-Please follow @NWSSaltLakeCity and the Utah Pride Center on Facebook.”
+“Utah Pride, the event organizers, have given the all clear.
+Vendors are allowed back into the Pride Festival.
+We are told full public access is estimated by 3 p.m.”

 “We are waiting, for everyone’s safety,” the message said.